natcap/invest.users-guide/source/crop_production.rst

 Regression Model
 ^^^^^^^^^^^^^^^^

-In general, the algorithm for crop production regression is as follows
+The Regression model's algorithm is as follows:

  1. Reclass landcover to climate bin per crop type
  2. Reclass landcover to all the various regression parameters which are a function of crop type and climate bin